Freelance Contract Essentials: Protect Yourself on Every Project

 2. Payment Terms

-Specify how much you will charge, when payments are due, and the accepted payment methods.
+Specify how much you’ll charge, when payments are due, and acceptable methods.
 Consider including late fees to encourage timely payments.

 Example: